ScionResearch/genomesizeR/paper/paper.md

 Posterior predictions are obtained using the `predict` function from the `brms` package, and 95% credible intervals are obtained using 2.5% and 97.5% quantiles from the posterior distribution.

-Queries corresponding to identified species with an available genome size estimate in the NCBI database get allocated the genome size value of the database (averaged at the species level) and 95% confidence intervals are calculated based on the standard error of the mean of all genome sizes available for that species in the NCBI database.
+Queries corresponding to identified species with an available genome size estimate in the NCBI database get allocated the genome size value of the database (averaged at the species level) and 95% confidence intervals are calculated based on the standard error of the mean of all genome sizes available for that species in the processed NCBI database.

 ## Frequentist method